studio1902/statamic-peak-docs/docs/features/fluid-grid.md

 ## Placing items on the grid
 You can use custom utilities or arbitrary values to place items on the grid.
 E.g: `md:col-start-[col-3] md:col-span-8` to let an item start on column 3 and span for 8 columns.

+> Make sure to check the installable page builder blocks from the [Commands Addon](getting-started/commands.html#install-page-builder-block) for inspiration.

 The following utilities are also present to use for spanning items on the grid.
 By default those are used on Bard sets like: text, image, table, video and pull quote and they can be customised on a per-site basis.

 ```css